feathersjs/docs/cookbook/authentication/_discord.md

 export default class DiscordStrategy extends OAuthStrategy {
   async getProfile(authResult: AuthenticationRequest) {
-    // This is the oAuth access token that can be used
+    // This is the OAuth access token that can be used
     // for Discord API requests as the Bearer token const accessToken = authResult.access_token;
     const userOptions: AxiosRequestConfig = {